Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Preliminaries

 In the upcoming sections, to simplify our discussion, we will sometimes drop $a$, $E$ and $M$ from our notation when the profile view and the mechanisms are clear from context.

 \begin{example} Let us present an example.
-Consider a profile with expert valuations $1$ for option $\oslash$, $0.3$ for option $A$ and $0$ for option $B$, and normalized bids of $1$ and $0.9$ from agents $A$ and $B$, respectively.
-Consider a lottery which, for the particular profile, uses probabilities $0.4$, $0.1$, and $0.5$ for options $A$, $B$, and $\oslash$, respectively.
+Consider a profile with expert valuations $1$ for option $\oslash$, $0.3$ for option $A$ and $0$ for option $B$, and normalized bids of $1$ from agent $A$ and $0.9$ from agent $B$.
+Consider a lottery which for the particular profile uses probabilities $0.4$ for option $A$, $0.1$ for option $B$, and $0.5$ for option $\oslash$.
 The expert's and agents' views of the profile are

 respectively.
 The functions $g^M$, $f^M$ and $\eta^M$ are defined over the $4$-tuple of arguments $(x,h_a,\ell_a,z_a)=(0.3,0,1,0.9)$, which compactly represents the expert's view, and take values $0.5$, $0.4$, and $0.1$, respectively.
 Similarly, the functions $d^M$, $c^M$, and $e^M$ are defined over the $4$-tuple of arguments $(y,h_E,\ell_E,n_E)=(0.9,0.3,0,1)$, which compactly represents the agents' view, and take values $0.4$, $0.1$, and $0.5$, respectively. $ $ \end{example}